CineFiles25/TheRevolussionOfRenzoRenzi/Project-Documentation.md

 # INSTRUCTIONS (from course requirements)

 ### 1. **Find the idea**
-We chose **Renzo Renzi**, critic, filmmaker, archivist and co-founder of the Cineteca di Bologna.
+We chose **Renzo Renzi**, critic, filmmaker, archivist and great promoter of film culture in Bologna, one of the key figures who enabled the growth and development of the Cineteca after its founding in 1962.
+The Cineteca's library is in fact named after him..

 ### 2. **Select 10+ items**
 Requirements: